 Taking the time to focus on various elements of running form, such as stride length, turnover and balance, will help you increase your speed as well as keep your body primed to stay healthy and reduce your risk of injury.

-Test out these simple running drills to improve your form and efficiency on every run.
-Try adding them to your post-run routine after easy runs as a simple way to promote healthy technique.
+Test out these running drills to improve your form and efficiency on every run.
+Try adding them to your pre-run routine as an easy way to promote healthy technique.

 Spending even just 5 minutes completing these running form drills may be all it takes to encourage a healthy training season and set you up for your next PR.